nsacyber/Windows-Secure-Host-Baseline/README.md

 [D] Do not run [R] Run once [S] Suspend [?]
 Help (default is "D"):
 ```

 If the downloaded zip file is not unblocked before extracting it, then all the individual PowerShell files that were in the zip file will have to be unblocked.
-Open a PowerShell prompt and run the following command:
+You will need to run the following command after Step 5 in the [Loading the code](#loading-the-code) section:

 ```
-[System.IO.FileInfo[]]@(Get-ChildItem -Path '.\Secure-Host-Baseline') -Recurse -Filter '\*.ps1' | Unblock-File**
+Get-ChildItem -Path '.\Secure-Host-Baseline' -Recurse -Include '*.ps1','*.psm1' | Unblock-File -Verbose
 ```

 See the [Unblock-File command's documentation](https://technet.microsoft.com/en-us/library/hh849924.aspx) for more information on how to use it.